Ports / Services

 - RCE via UDF upload: Place a malicious shared library in

-; invoking the UDF can execute OS commands.
+plugin_dir and CREATE FUNCTION ...
+SONAME ...; invoking the UDF can execute OS commands.

 - Requirements: Ability to write to

-(directly or via SELECT ...
-INTO DUMPFILE
+plugin_dir (directly or via SELECT ...
+INTO DUMPFILE) and privilege to create UDFs (CREATE FUNCTION).

 - Notes: Library must match server OS/architecture;